carpentries/docs.carpentries.org/source/handbooks/instructors.md

 -   [Microsoft Azure](https://notebooks.azure.com/) gives you a cloud based Jupyter notebook with many languages and platforms installed.
     It also includes a shell terminal with git.
--   If your institution's library does laptop rentals, rent 1-2 laptops and set them up with the software before the workshop and keep them on hand as loaners during the workshop.
+-   If your institution's library does laptop rentals, rent one to two laptops and set them up with the software before the workshop and keep them on hand as loaners during the workshop.